tywalch/electrodb/README.md

 > Note: Performing a Batch Delete will return an array of "unprocessed" records.
 An empty array signifies all records were processed.
 If you want the raw DynamoDB response you can always use the option `{raw: true}`, more detail found here: [Query Options](#query-options).
 > Additionally, when performing a BatchWrite the `.params()` method will return an _array_ of parameters, rather than just the parameters for one docClient query.
 This is because ElectroDB BatchWrite queries larger than the docClient's limit of 25 records.

+If the number of records you are requesting is above the BatchWrite threshold of 25 records, ElectroDB will make multiple requests to DynamoDB and return the results in a single array.
+By default, ElectroDB will make these requests in series, one after another.
+If you are confident your table can handle the throughput, you can use the [Query Option](#query-options) `concurrent`.
+This value can be set to any number greater than zero, and will execute that number of requests simultaneously.

+For example, 75 records (50 records over the DynamoDB maximum):

+The default value of `concurrent` will be `1`.
+ElectroDB will execute a BatchWrite request of 25, then after that request has responded, make another BatchWrite request for 25 records, and then another.

+If you set the [Query Option](#query-options) `concurrent` to `2`, ElectroDB will execute a BatchWrite request of 25 records, and another BatchGet request for 25 records without waiting for the first request to finish.
+After those two have finished it will execute another BatchWrite request for 25 records.

+It is important to consider your Table's throughput considerations when setting this value.

 ```javascript
 let unprocessed = await StoreLocations.delete([
     {